 If the tongue has any sort of coating on it, this is a very clear indication of toxic build-up in the system and poor overall digestion.
-The most common area the coating is typically found is on the back of the tongue, revealing that the toxic build-up is in the colon area.
-If you see a coating on a different area, then that would indicate toxic build-up in which ever corresponding organ is involved in that specific site of the tongue.
-If the entire tongue is coated, this indicates systemic toxins meaning the toxins are in the blood stream and invading the entire body.
+The most common area where coating is typically found is on the back of the tongue, revealing that the toxic build-up is in the colon area.
+If you see a coating on a different area of the tongue, then that would indicate toxic build-up in the corresponding organ.
+If the entire tongue is coated, this indicates systemic toxins, meaning the toxins are in the bloodstream and invading the entire body.

 Tongue Coating and Color:

-So the first line of action is to discover if there are toxins and where they are located (see above).
-After that, if you wish to dive deeper into diagnosis, you can look at the color of the coating which will reveal the doshic imbalance that is involved.
-If the coating is grey, black or brown, you can assume Vata toxins; if the coating is orange, reddish, yellow or green, this indicates Pitta toxins; and finally is there is a thick, whitish coating you can think Kapha toxins.
-This can be quite helpful as each toxin should be treated different, depending on which dosha is involved.
+The first line of action is to discover if there are toxins and their location (see above).
+After that, if you wish to dive deeper into diagnosis, you can look at the color of the coating which will reveal the doshic imbalance that are involved.
+If the coating is grey, black, or brown, you can assume Vata toxins; if the coating is orange, reddish, yellow, or green, this indicates Pitta toxins; and finally, if there is a thick, whitish coating, you can think Kapha toxins.
+This can be quite helpful as each toxin should be treated differently depending on which dosha is involved.

-If a tongue is a so called “Vata tongue”, it is typically small, thin and shaky or trembling in appearance.
-It may look pale in color, appear to be dried out and have a few or many cracks on the top of it.
-Once again, if there is a coating it will be grey, blackish or brown in color and will typically coat the colon area of the tongue.
+If a tongue is a so-called “Vata tongue”, it is typically small, thin, and shaky or trembling in appearance.
+It may look pale in color, appear to be dried out, and have a few (or many) cracks.
+Once again, if there is a coating it will be grey, blackish, or brown in color and will typically coat the colon area of the tongue.
 This is a storybook picture of a tongue revealing a Vata imbalance.
-Vata imbalances typically manifest as anxiety, fear, worry, restless mind, sleep issues, constipation, gas, bloating and dryness.
+Vata imbalances typically manifest as anxiety, fear, worry, restless mind, sleep issues, constipation, gas, bloating, and dryness.

-If a tongue is of a Pitta nature, it may be medium in size, have a sharp or pointy tip and be excessively red in color.
+If a tongue is of a Pitta nature, it may be medium in size, have a sharp or pointy tip, and be excessively red in color.
 There may also be red dots on the top of the tongue which reveals excessive heat in the blood.
-If there is a coating on the tongue, it will be green, yellow or orange in color.
-The coating will typically be located in the small and large intestine area, the liver area or may also be on the entire tongue revealing toxins in the blood stream.
-Pitta imbalances manifest as inflammation, heat, skin disorders (psoriasis, eczema, acne…), anger, irritation, hyperacidity, loose stools and headaches.
+If there is a coating on the tongue, it will be green, yellow, or orange in color.
+The coating will typically be located in the small and large intestine area, the liver area, or may also be on the entire tongue revealing toxins in the bloodstream.
+Pitta imbalances manifest as inflammation, heat, skin disorders (psoriasis, eczema, acne, etc.), anger, irritation, hyperacidity, loose stools, and headaches.